 At just 500mm x 500mm x 850mm, our first – the CE-SAT-1 – comes in barely bigger than a piece of carry-on luggage, but it’s loaded with an image processing system powerful enough to count cars from a low-space orbit of 500km.
 Held securely within its chassis is a combination of our Canon EOS 5D Mark III camera and a 400mm diameter Catadioptric Cassegrain telescope, as well as a PowerShot compact digital camera.

-Together, the trio continually send images back to earth via Japan’s Remote Sensing Technology Centre, which both operates the satellites and processes the image data.
-What they receive provides geospatial information for everything from earth mapping and climate monitoring to more commercial uses, such as traffic management, agricultural and aquacultural monitoring.
+Together, the trio continually send images back to earth providing geospatial information for everything from earth mapping and traffic management, to agricultural and aquacultural monitoring.

 However, as useful as these images are, there’s also something just plain magical about seeing the places we know captured from hundreds of kilometres above the earth.
 So, our image galleries below contain plenty of familiar places – albeit shown in very unfamiliar ways – but we’ve also included views of some glorious celestial objects, and the Moon and Mars, in all their cosmic drama and beauty.